baghead-offical/baghead/README.md

 If there is an issue with this website, create an issue with GitHub.

 ## Video
-The video will be added to the website shortly under a new page.
+The YouTube link doesn't work yet.
+It'll be added shortly.